 Warning: If the 'Prefix Length' field on the Firewall Settings page is set to "0", the rule will apply to all IP addresses, regardless of whether an IP address is specified in the 'Source IP' field.
 Thus, if you need to apply a rule to a specific IP address, ensure that you also set the 'Prefix Length' field to a value other than "0".

-The Layer 3-4 VoIP traffic firewall rules are configured on the Firewall Settings page (Configuration tab > VoIP menu > Security > Firewall Settings).
-The figure below shows an example of the following firewall rules:
+The Layer 3-4 VoIP traffic firewall rules are configured in the Firewall Settings table (Configuration tab > VoIP menu > Security > Firewall Settings).
+The table below shows a configuration example of firewall rules: